The 2020s are starting to feel like the 1990s for the Braves after another playoff flop

 Another flop in the postseason.

-After tying a major league record with 307 homers, the slugging Braves went down meekly to the rival Philadelphia Phillies in the NL Division Series for the second year in a row.
+After tying a major league record with 307 homers, the slugging Braves went down meekly to the rival Philadelphia Phillies in the National League Division Series for the second year in a row.

 They handed the Braves their first shutout all season at Truist Park, 3-0 in the series opener.
 They blasted six homers in a 10-2 rout in Game 3.
-And they ended Atlanta’s season far sooner than anyone expected with three more homers in the 3-1 clincher in Game 4.
+And they ended Atlanta’s season far sooner than anyone expected with three more homers for a 3-1 clincher in Game 4.

 After six months of dazzling play and an MLB-leading 104 wins, it was all over in the space of six days as the Braves and two other division winners, the 100-win Los Angeles Dodgers and AL-leading Baltimore Orioles, were wiped out early.